jsoref/thorium/api/docs/src/architecture/event-handler.md

 consistent.

 ### What stops an infinite loop in events?
-Triggers have an configurable depth limit meaning any events that reach that limit will be immediately dropped instead of processed.
+Triggers have a configurable depth limit meaning any events that reach that limit will be immediately dropped instead of processed.

 ### Can I replay events?